addff/2503-ITT440/10% Individual Assignment/M3CS2554A/NAFISAH BINTI LUKMAN/README.md

 ---

-# Real World Applications of Image Processing
+# Real World Applications of Image ProcessinG
-In the real world, image processing technologies like those powered by Mahotas are used in many industries:

 - *Healthcare*: Medical institutions use image processing to improve diagnostic accuracy.
 Techniques like MRI enhancement and tumor detection rely heavily on image filtering and segmentation.
 - *Manufacturing*: Automated quality control systems capture product images and use image processing to detect defects or assembly errors in real-time.